Stage-TBX/MOGL/README.md

 MOGL
 ====

 MOGL is an OpenGL Matlab toolbox included with the [Psychtoolbox](http://psychtoolbox.org).
-This is a fork of MOGL.
+This is a fork.

 License
 =======